Does it matter what you believe?

 Is what you believe a basis of division?

 So, we find ourselves asking the question, is John 17:3 a basis of division between a trinitarian and a non-trinitarian.
 Does it matter what you believe about the trinity?
 Depending on your perspective, one is simply more advanced in knowledge than the other.

-I would say that my trinitarian friend simply doesn’t understand the beauty of how God manifests Himself in His children.
-My trinitarian friend would say that I don’t understand the mystery of God the Father, God the Son and God the Holy Spirit.
+Then, I would have said that my trinitarian friend simply doesn’t understand the beauty of how God manifests Himself in His children.
+My trinitarian friend would have said that I don’t understand the mystery of God the Father, God the Son and God the Holy Spirit.

 I would say, we have a basis for discourse and mutual knowledge building.
 Possibly, my trinitarian friend would say I am condemned to hell.
 To which I, of course, respond “well yes, but not forever, because in the grace of the Father, I trust I will be resurrected one day.”

 There are two questions bound up in this question of “does it matter what I believe”.
 One has to do with who I “associate” with and the other relates to so-called “saving knowledge”.

 I think that so-called “saving knowledge” is entirely up to God.
 I can’t determine what it is.
 In that sense, the question does it matter what you believe is irrelevant.
 God judges the earth.
 I am not Judge (James is clear).

 A discussion of what constitutes saving knowledge is fruitless.
 Personally, I think the parable of the Talents is probably as close to an answer as we can get.
 God’s expectation of us is directly proportional to where we are at in any given time.